Body neutrality

 The concept of body neutrality encourages the mindset that a person's bodily appearance, and attitudes towards it, should have the least possible effect on their experience of life.
-Its proponents assert that people should neither be celebrated for their conformance with an ideal of bodily beauty nor criticised for departure from such a condition.
+Its proponents assert that people should neither be celebrated for their conformance with an ideal of bodily beauty nor criticized for departure from such a condition.
 It may be contrasted with body positivity, the fat acceptance movement, lookism, and body shaming.
-Some explanations of the concept emphasise a body's functionality over its aesthetics.
+Some explanations of the body neutrality concept emphasize a body's functionality over its aesthetics.

 Description

 As the term suggests, 'body neutrality' offers a middle way between the attitudes of body negativity present in lookism and body shaming, and the all-accepting approach found in body positivity and the fat acceptance movement.

 Avoiding "toxic body positivity"

-The psychologist Susan Albers notes that the difference between body neutrality and body positivity is that with body neutrality, "Your value is not tied to your body nor does your happiness depend on what you look like.
+The psychologist Susan Albers explains that the affirmations required in adopting body positivity may feel inauthentic; with body neutrality, "Your value is not tied to your body nor does your happiness depend on what you look like.
 A body-positive approach says you are beautiful no matter what.
-Period," - she explains that the affirmations required in adopting body positivity may feel inauthentic.
-With regard to body positivity, researchers Lisa Legault and Anise Sago argue that an undue emphasis on body positivity can "stifle and diminish important negative feelings."
+Period".
+With regard to body positivity, researchers Lisa Legault and Anise Sago argue that an undue emphasis on body positivity can "stifle and diminish important negative feelings".
 They explain that negative feelings are a natural part of the human experience and that such feelings can be important and informational.
-They say "ignoring negative feelings and experiences exerts a cost to authenticity and self-integration."
+They write that "ignoring negative feelings and experiences exerts a cost to authenticity and self-integration".
 The body positivity movement, they argue, can make it seem like a person should only feel positive emotions.
 This expectation to have only positive feelings is sometimes called "toxic body positivity".